 Though the quick collapse of the US-backed government surprised everyone, including the Taliban, the catastrophe was not unforeseen.
 US and its NATO allies treated 2001 as year zero and ignored Afghanistan’s recent history, including their own role in it.
 Afghans were not always hostile to the west.
 Indeed, during the anti-Soviet war, the west was seen as an ally.
 It is worth revisiting how the squandering of that goodwill laid the seeds of future disaster.

 Afghanistan has seen little peace since time immemorial being invaded at various times by the Persians, Greeks, Arabs, Mongols, Mughals, Sikhs and the British.
 But under the benign but ineffectual rule of King Zahir Shah, it enjoyed four decades of rare stability.
-The respite ended when Zahir Shah was overthrown by his nephew, Muhammad Daoud Khan, who established a republic.
+The respite ended when Zahir Shah was overthrown by his cousin, Muhammad Daoud Khan, who established a republic.
 But as years passed, Daoud’s rule became increasingly autocratic.
 In April 1978, Daoud was overthrown in a communist coup and murdered along with much of his family.
 Afghanistan’s new rulers—the People’s Democratic Party of Afghanistan (PDPA)—embarked on a process of forced modernization whose limited gains were offset by a massive increase in repression, generating resentment in the countryside.
 The communists executed over 27,000 political prisoners at the Pul-e-Charkhi prison.
 It was around this time that figures like Ahmad Shah Massoud, Gulbuddin Hekmatyar, and Burhanuddin Rabbani fled to Pakistan.

 Afghanistan grew restive under the heavy-handed communist rule and in March 1979, there was a major uprising in the western city of Herat, with and an entire army division joining the rebellion.
 The communist government used airpower to crush the revolt, killing between 3,000-25,000 civilians.
 As other insurrections followed, the Soviet Union got increasingly involved, sending advisors and military support to shore up its Afghan allies.
 In July the Carter administration approved support for the rebels, which was initially limited to non-lethal aid.
 The Soviet Politburo was reluctant to get directly involved but after the PDPA chairman Nur Muhammad Taraki was overthrown and replaced by his own protégé Hafizullah Amin, the Soviets finally decided to act.
 The Soviet intention was to stabilize Afghanistan, install a less volatile communist government, and leave.
 In the first dramatic act of the invasion, a Spetsnaz unit assassinated Hafizullah Amin, replacing him with Babrak Karmal as the new leader of communist Afghanistan.
 The US meanwhile dispatched a clandestine shipment of British Raj-era Lee-Enflied 303 rifles for the Afghan rebels.